luojiahai/luojiahai.github.io/docs/cv.md

 - To **recruitment agents and head hunters**,
   > Please don't contact me.
 All inquiries from you will not receive a response.
 - To **other mates**,
   > I'm happy to chat with you and respond to any inquiries that I can answer.
-I offer paid mentorship and tutoring, but my availability is limited.
+I offer free mentorship and tutoring, but my availability is limited.
 Please express your interest via email.

 ## 📇 Profile